Improving Language Models with Intentional Analysis: Further Analysis

-As mentioned in \S~\ref{subsec:prompt_var}, we conduct experiments on different ARR prompt variants to show that ARR works effectively irrespective of specific prompt design.
-The original ARR prompt is paraphrased into five different versions by GPT-4o~\cite{hurst2024gpt4o}.
-The full experimental results on 10 QA datasets are presented in Table~\ref{tab:exp_prmopt_var}.
+As mentioned in \S~\ref{sec:results_prompting_effectiveness}, to demonstrate that IA works effectively irrespective of specific prompt design, we conduct experiments on different IA prompt variants.
+The default IA prompt (``V0'') is paraphrased into five different versions as follows: \begin{itemize} \itemsep{0em} \item V0: ``\textit{Let's analyze the intent of the question and then answer.}'' \item V1: ``\textit{Let's identify the question's intent and then work through a logical solution.}'' \item V2: ``\textit{Let's examine the intention of the question and then provide a well-reasoned answer.}'' \item V3: ``\textit{Let's interpret the intention behind the question and then proceed to solve it.}'' \item V4: ``\textit{Let's understand the intention of the question and then reason through the answer.}'' \item V5: ``\textit{Let's clarify the question's intent and then build the answer using logical reasoning.}'' \end{itemize}

-\begin{itemize} \itemsep{0em} \item [V1:] ``\textit{Answer: Let's identify the question's intent, gather the necessary information, and then work through a logical, step-by-step solution.}'' \item [V2:] ``\textit{Answer: We'll begin by examining what the question is asking, then retrieve any relevant details, and finally provide a well-reasoned answer step by step.}'' \item [V3:] ``\textit{Answer: First, we'll interpret the purpose behind the question, collect supporting information, and proceed to solve it methodically.}'' \item [V4:] ``\textit{Answer: Let's break this down by understanding the goal of the question, pulling in the required data, and then reasoning through the answer in a clear sequence.}'' \item [V5:] ``\textit{Answer: To approach this, we'll clarify the question's intent, locate pertinent information, and then build our answer using structured, logical reasoning.}'' \end{itemize}
+Table~\ref{tab:exp_ia_prompt_var} presents the performance of the DA baseline and our IA method with different IA prompts, using the LLaMA3-8B-Instruct model.
+The consistency of the variants' superior performance verify that IA works effectively regardless of its specific prompt design, so long as the model faithfully performs intentional analysis as instructed.